FORTH-ICS-INSPIRE/artemis/CONTRIBUTING.md

 - Provide steps and data to reproduce the issue.

-- Please include logs of the server, if relevant.
+- Please include ARTEMIS logs, if relevant.

 ## Common guidelines